OAKRAVEN1/Oakraven-Forest-Modlets/Oakraven Forest Modpack Readme 2022August31.txt

 JaxTeller718 - Bigger Wandering Hordes Mod.
 GanTheGrey - Created 1-GansSpecialZombies.
 Darkstardragon - Created 1-ZombiezPack, 1-SurvivorzPack, 1-OrczPackAlpha and 2-OrczPackBeta, 1-FantasticBeastz, and 1-YeOldeUndeadPack.
-Also performed an abundance of play testing and coding support through the connected 'Not Medieval Mod'. arramus - Supported the Oakraven Forest Collection with NPCMod and Addon integration, 2-NPCXSpiderPack-ColonyExpansion, Fox things, xml, compilation, distribution, quality control balancing, and even added the odd icon or two.
+Also performed an abundance of play testing and coding support through the connected 'Not Medieval Mod'. arramus - Supported the Oakraven Forest Collection with NPCMod and Addon integration, 2-NPCXSpiderPack-ColonyExpansion, Fox things, Clear Bulletproof Glass, xml, compilation, distribution, quality control balancing, and even added the odd icon or two.

 Currently released standalone Oakraven Forest Collection modlets can be found here. https://community.7daystodie.com/topic/27806-a20-oakraven-forest-collection/